bradendubois/do-calculus/documentation/configuration.md

 - **"log_all_regression_computation"** = \[true, false\]: Whether to log all the regression test computation
 - **"regression_log_directory"** = "regression": A subdirectory under the default logging location to write regression logs, if enabled.
 - **"apply_any_noise"** = \[true, false\]: Whether or not to apply any noise when functions are evaluated.
-- **"recursive_noise_propagation"** = [true, false\]: Whether or not noise applied to variables should propagate through each nested evaluation, or simply be applied to the final result.
+- **"recursive_noise_propagation"** = \[true, false\]: Whether or not noise applied to variables should propagate through each nested evaluation, or simply be applied to the final result.
+- **"minimize_backdoor_sets"** = \[true, false\]: Whether or not to reduce all sets in the Backdoor Controller to a list of *minimal sets*.
+If enabled, only the minimal sets will be shown; disabled, it can be useful for debugging/seeing all options, but can grow quite large in bigger graphs.